jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked "are you happy?"
 Now you have to ask yourself "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
-Left and Right will take us down as they fight to stay alive in the Internet Age.
-To reverse our fortunes, we must upgrade to the Internet Age ourselves, and embrace the era of mass-collaboration.
-To do that, we need Techvolution, a new philosophy that gives the right, and duty, to frontline people to use digital tools to solve their real-life problems.

 Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, another corporate meeting, car traffic, leaky faucets...
 Do you see the Industrial Age?
 Do you want to improve your part of the world with new tools, and use these tools as a lever of power to affect more evolution?

 Or do you want to return to the comfort and safety of being a 1969 extra, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
 Did Techvolution click?
 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?